arades79/hyperdome/BUILD.md

 python setup.py install
 ```

-Now the next time you use PyInstaller to build OnionShare, the `.exe` file should not be flagged as malicious by anti-virus.
+Now the next time you use PyInstaller to build Hyperdome, the `.exe` file should not be flagged as malicious by anti-virus.

 ### To make a .exe: